michaelwehrley/egypt/README.md

 1. Heretic Pharaoh: [Amenhotep IV -> Akhenaten](https://en.wikipedia.org/wiki/Akhenaten).
 Changes military, religion, pharaoh.
 Comes to power b/c father is so sick (teeth).
 Finishes father's temple and takes wife [Nefertiti](https://en.wikipedia.org/wiki/Nefertiti).
 Takes **nem** name to "Benefitial to the `Akhen`".
 Shown with long face, hips, breasts.
 Kids <3 expressing themselves in the Cairo museum here.
 Only one god, the `Atun`/`Aten` Builds **strange templs** at Karnak.
 Show that he is celebrating the [Heb-sed festival](https://en.wikipedia.org/wiki/Sed_festival) but ONLY the sun god.
 Many of his temples were taken down for other temples.
 In [Nefertiti](https://en.wikipedia.org/wiki/Nefertiti)'s temple it shows **she** is making offerings to the God.
 Women are increasing in power - another change.
 Other temples are now closing - not important.
 Moved Thebes to holy city in the desert 200 miles north (Bringham Young) - probably forced out of Thebes by the priests.
 Vision to move there about the sun and mountains.

 1. **1332–1324** [King Tutankhaten -> Tutankhamun](https://en.wikipedia.org/wiki/Tutankhamun) Commonly believed to be the son of Akhenaten, most likely reinstated the polytheistic Ancient Egyptian religion.
 His name change from Tutankhaten to Tutankhamun reflects the change in religion from the Monotheistic Atenism to the classic religion, of which Amun is a major deity.
 He is thought to have taken the throne at around age eight or nine and to have died around age eighteen or nineteen, giving him the nickname "The Boy King."
+[Ay](https://en.wikipedia.org/wiki/Ay) tells Tut to change his name and move back to Thebes.
+Fetuses were found in tomb. **Restoring & complete Amenhotep III Luxor temple**.

+1. **1324–1320** [Ay](https://en.wikipedia.org/wiki/Ay) Vizier of Tut and marries Tut's widow.
+Puts his tomb far off where Amenhotep III was buried to show Tut was a traditionalist - it was a going to be King Tut's tomb!
+His decorations are very close looking to Tut - trying to align himself with King Tut.

+1. **1320–1292** [Horemheb](https://en.wikipedia.org/wiki/Horemheb).
+Career military guy.
+Opposite of pacifist Akhenaten.
+Obliterated Images of the Amarna Pharaohs and **destroyed** and **vandalized** buildings and monuments associated with the [Amarna Period](https://en.wikipedia.org/wiki/Amarna_Period).
+Even the list of kings skips over the Amarna Kings.
+Integrates priests into army.
+Also builds a large pilon at Karnak to tell his great story and builds it out of Akhenaten's temples where Akhenaten is worshiping the sun god.
+Built a commoner's tomb in Saqqara where nobility at this time were burried - .
+His goal is to now be buried in the Valley of the Kings.

+#### 19th Dynasty (Ramses the Great/Exodus)

 1. [Jebel Barkal](https://en.wikipedia.org/wiki/Jebel_Barkal) rock formation had a strange additional rock formation that looked like the cobra and white crown/hat of the south that Egyptian's ware.
 Kushite rulers became pharoahs.
 Create 200 pyramids - more than in all of Egypt.
 Smaller and steeper wuht flat tops.
 [Meroë](https://en.wikipedia.org/wiki/Mero%C3%AB)